hyperpape/mako/readme.md

 ## Overview

+Mako is a Java code generation library that produces Java classes/bytecode.

+Mako features a high level DSL for defining methods/classes, with a focus on supporting complex or algorithmic code (loops, conditionals, switches, etc).

+Mako supports generating and loading classes at runtime, or precompiling `.class` files that can be packaged with an application.

-Mako is a Java library that lets you write high level code then compile it to Java bytecode.
-Classes implemented this way are fully interoperable with standard Java code.
+Classes implemented via Mako are fully interoperable with standard Java code.
 That is, they can call regular objects and methods and implement interfaces or inherit from classes defined in regular code.

-Mako supports generating and loading classes at runtime, or precompiling `.class` files that can be packaged with an application.

 To illustrate, here is how to specify the recursive fibonacci method: